Transfers are transactions created when you move money between your own accounts.

 Examples of transfer transactions include: moving money into or out of a savings account, moving money between accounts to pay a bill, repaying debts like credit cards, loans or mortgages.
 Learn more here: Steps to create a transfer category

-- All transactions assigned to your transfer category will be marked as transfers and displayed with the transfer icon so they are easy to recognize within your PocketSmith account.
-You may have assigned a transaction to a transfer category by mistake.
+All transactions assigned to your transfer category will be marked as transfers and displayed with the transfer icon so they are easy to recognize within your PocketSmith account.
+If you notice a transaction has been incorrectly marked with the transfer icon, this could come down to a few things: